Tommy Duncan: Bob Wills and The Texas Playboys

-When bandleader Wills decided to form an independent band, he and Duncan became the creative core of The Texas Playboys.
+When bandleader Wills decided to form an independent band, Duncan and he became the creative core of The Texas Playboys.
 Duncan was versatile in his singing style and repertoire, was credited with a fine voice and range, and was ideal for the kind of dance music Wills performed and recorded.
-He sang everything from ballads and folk to pop, Tin Pan Alley, Broadway, blues and cowboy songs.
+He sang everything from ballads and folk to pop, Tin Pan Alley, Broadway, blues, and cowboy songs.

 As a lyricist, he contributed to "New San Antonio Rose" (1940); the recording, with Duncan on vocals, sold three million copies for Columbia Records.
-Duncan married, but after only a few years his wife developed cancer and died.
+Duncan married, but after only a few years, his wife developed cancer and died.
 Ironically, Duncan's first royalty check for "Time Changes Everything" was used to cover her funeral expenses.
 Duncan soon set the standard for Western swing vocals.
 In California, he became friends with Bing Crosby when they stabled their horses together.
-A virtual "human jukebox," Duncan memorized the lyrics and melodies to more than 3,000 songs.
+A virtual "human jukebox", Duncan memorized the lyrics and melodies to more than 3,000 songs.
 He was a master stylist with the ability to make each song sound as though he wrote it.
-Duncan was also a multi-instrumentalist who could play piano, guitar and bass.
+Duncan could also play piano, guitar, and bass.

 After a decade of musical success, Duncan was the first member of Wills's band to volunteer for the armed services after the bombing of Pearl Harbor.
-His service lasted less than a year when he received a medical discharge and he rejoined Wills in 1944 as the war neared its end.
+His service lasted less than a year when he received a medical discharge, and he rejoined Wills in 1944 as the war neared its end.

-He appeared with Wills and the other Playboys in several movies, including Bob Wills and His Texas Playboys (1944), Rhythm Roundup (1945), Blazing the Western Trail (1945), Lawless Empire (1945) and Frontier Frolic (1946).
+He appeared with Wills and the other Playboys in several movies, including Bob Wills and His Texas Playboys (1944), Rhythm Roundup (1945), Blazing the Western Trail (1945), Lawless Empire (1945), and Frontier Frolic (1946).
 His voice matured in the middle to late 1940s.
-Duncan joined Wills in writing several more numbers, including "New Spanish Two Step" (1945), "Stay A Little Longer" (1945), "Cotton-Eyed Joe" (1946) and "Sally Goodin" (1947).
-One night in a bar visiting with songwriter Cindy Walker, Duncan motioned for her to look at a gentleman sitting just a few tables away who was staring at his glass of beer.
+Duncan joined Wills in writing several more numbers, including "New Spanish Two Step" (1945) and "Stay a Little Longer" (1945), as well as recording old-time standards such as "Cotton-Eyed Joe" (1946) and "Sally Goodin" (1947).
+One night in a bar visiting with songwriter Cindy Walker, Duncan motioned for her to look at a gentleman sitting just a few tables away- who was staring at his glass of beer.
 Duncan commented to her that he's just "watchin' the bubbles in his beer."
-Instantly they both realized they had a song idea and "Bubbles in My Beer" became one of the staples of Western swing songs.
+Instantly- they both realized they had a song idea and "Bubbles in My Beer" became one of the staples of Western swing songs.
 Aside from "Faded Love", sung by Rusty McDonald, every Texas Playboys record that was a hit featured Duncan on vocals, cementing his status as the finest vocalist Wills had.

 Rumors about Duncan having been a heavy drinker were false; Duncan would only have a drink or two at social events and his brother Glynn stated that otherwise he never saw Duncan drink even while they lived together in Fresno, California.
 Many band members considered him a troublemaker, but the accusations may have stemmed from professional jealousy.
-Duncan was admired by contemporaries including Tex Ritter, Tex Williams, Teddy Wilds, Hank Penny and Ole Rasmussen.
+Duncan was admired by contemporaries, including Tex Ritter, Tex Williams, Teddy Wilds, Hank Penny, and Ole Rasmussen.